GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/index.md

 The Genesee Valley Calligraphy Guild is a learning guild with members at all levels of experience.
 By sharing a love of traditional and contemporary handwritten letters, we build friendships and a greater confidence in our art.

-Our regular meetings are held the First Wednesday of the month at 7 PM at the Barnes and Noble in Pittsford, NY.
-Our meeting room is large, open, and has tables on which to work.

-**MARCH 2019 Meeting will be held at the Perinton Community Center at 1350Turk Hill Road.**
+**Our Meetings are held at the Perinton Community Center at 1350Turk Hill Road, most months in room 205.**

 [Beginning Italic Class starts Soon!](/img/italic-flier_corrected.pdf)